 The key advantage over Google Hotels is the full price history chart.
 Instead of a simplified "prices are high" label, you can see every recorded rate for your exact dates going back weeks.
 This lets you judge whether today's price is genuinely a discount or just the standard rate.
 The calendar view also makes it easy to spot the cheapest check-in dates at a glance.
 The tool is completely free — no app download, no credit card, and no booking commission required.

 Google Hotels is a hotel search tool built into Google Search and Google Maps.
-It pulls prices from dozens of booking platforms — including Booking.com, Expedia, Hotels.com, and direct hotel websites — so you can compare rates across sources in one place.
-Its "price insights" feature tells you whether the current rate is low, typical, or high compared to historical averages, using a simple color-coded label.
+It pulls prices from dozens of booking platforms and direct hotel websites so you can compare rates across sources in one place.
+Its “price insights” feature tells you whether the current rate is low, typical, or high compared to historical averages, using a simple color-coded label.

 If you have already found your hotel on Google Hotels but want deeper price tracking, HotelPriceTracker fills the gap.
 Here is how to switch to dedicated price monitoring in three steps.

-Search for the same hotel on Booking.com and copy the URL from your browser address bar.
+Search for the same hotel on a major booking platform and copy the URL from your browser address bar.

-Go to HotelPriceTracker, paste the Booking.com hotel URL, and enter your check-in and check-out dates.
+Go to HotelPriceTracker, paste the hotel URL, and enter your check-in and check-out dates.

 HotelPriceTracker monitors the rate in real time and emails you the moment it falls — no manual checking required.

 HotelPriceTracker is better for dedicated price tracking.
-It shows full price history charts, sends automatic email alerts when rates drop, and integrates deeply with Booking.com.
-Google Hotels offers broad hotel coverage and basic "price is high/low" indicators, but it requires you to check prices manually and does not provide historical price charts.
+It shows full price history charts, sends automatic email alerts when rates drop, and monitors hotel prices around the clock.
+Google Hotels launched individual hotel price tracking in April 2026, but it still does not provide full price history charts or multi-hotel monitoring from a single dashboard.

 Google Hotels does not show a full price history chart.
 It shows a simplified indicator — "prices are low," "typical," or "high" — based on its own benchmarks.
-HotelPriceTracker shows the complete price history over time so you can see exactly how a rate has changed.
+HotelPriceTracker shows the complete price history over time so you can see exactly how a rate has changed day by day.

 No. HotelPriceTracker is entirely browser-based and works on desktop, tablet, and mobile without any app download.
 Google Hotels is available on desktop via Search but works best on the Google Maps mobile app.

-Full price history charts, real-time email alerts, and deep Booking.com integration — completely free, no app required.
+Full price history charts, real-time email alerts, and in-depth rate tracking — completely free, no app required.